whoisarjen/recruitment-task/README.md

 ## Starting project

-To run the project we have to get care of server and client site.
+To run the project we have to get care of server's and client's site.

 Inside "_server" we need to install all dependencies: